martin68/python-property-manager/docs/index.rst

-Documentation for property-manager
+Documentation for property-manager3
 ==================================

-Welcome to the documentation of `property-manager` version |release|!
+Welcome to the documentation of `property-manager3` version |release|!
 The following sections are available:

 .. contents::